 Instead of renting a car then driving around Panama, those who take a Panama Relocation Tour get to sit back and relax in a very comfortable bus while our professional driver takes care of the driving.

 Expat Couple #2 did not have such a pleasant experience.
-They did not go on a Panama Relocation Tour.
-Before moving to Panama, they did spend a week driving around Panama to decide where they wanted to live and talking to as many expats as they could find.
+They did not go on a Panama Relocation Tour or buy the Online Panama Relocation Guide before moving to Panama.
+They did spend a week driving around Panama to decide where they wanted to live and talking to as many expats as they could find.
 But they had no clue how to get things done once they moved to Panama.
 They purchased a used car in Panama City when they arrived in Panama the second time.
 Little did they know that it is better to buy a car close to where you want to live because they will have to go back to Panama City every year to get their annual registration OR pay a lot of money to get their registration moved to the city where they live.

 Next, they drove to Boquete where they rented a house after seeing an ad online.
 They signed a one-year lease by email, paid a $1000 security deposit through paypal, then paid the first month’s rent when they arrived.
 After a month of living in the house, they realized they made a big mistake.
 The metal roof is extremely noisy when it rains.
 To make matters worse, their neighbors have 6 dogs who bark all the time and roosters too.
 So, after a month, they moved to a different house (losing their $1000 security deposit because they broke their lease).